Extended-Spectrum Beta-Lactamase (ESBL) Phenotypic Confirmation by Disk Diffusion and Broth Microdilution

 Broth Microdilution:

-• Phenotypic confirmation by broth microdilution is performed using either of the previously mentioned antimicrobial agents and testing in combination with clavulanic acid.
-A ≥ 3 twofold concentration decrease in an MIC between the agent tested alone, versus testing in combination with clavulanate is taken to be phenotypic confirmation of ESBL production.
+• Phenotypic confirmation of ESBL production is performed by broth microdilution using the previously mentioned antimicrobial agents and testing with clavulanic acid.
+A ≥3 two-fold concentration decrease in a MIC between the agent tested alone and testing in combination with clavulanate is considered a phenotypic confirmation of ESBL production.

-• The same reporting should be followed as for the phenotypic confirmation by disk diffusion ONLY IF the new CLSI cephalosporin and aztreonam interpretive criteria have NOT been implemented.
+• The same reporting should be followed for the phenotypic confirmation by disk diffusion only if the new CLSI cephalosporin and aztreonam interpretive criteria have not been implemented.

 • If using the current criteria, test interpretations do not need to be changed from susceptible to resistant.